Nana Akufo-Addo Is Sworn In As Ghana’s President - Nigeria Today

 Nana Akufo-Addo Is Sworn In As Ghana’s President

-Nana Akufo-Addo has been sworn in as Ghana’s new president yesterday.
+Nana Akufo-Addo has been sworn in as Ghana’s new president yeaterday.
 This comes after he won the elections last month, and the incumbent leader at the time, John Mahama conceded defeat.

-Leaders from across Africa and thousands of guests and dignitaries watched him take the oath of office at a ceremony in the Independence Square, at the nation’s capital Accra.
+Leaders from across Africa and thousands of guests and dignitaries watched him take the oath of office at a ceremony in the Independence Square, at the capital, Accra.

-The 72 year old man, who is a human rights lawyer is said to have promised free high school education and more factories, however, critics have questioned the viability of his ambitions.
+The 72 year old who is a humans rights lawyer is said to have promised free high school education and more factories, however, critics have questioned the viability of his ambitions.

 He afterwards posted the full text of the presidential oath on the social media site Twitter, using the hashtag #Inauguration2017 .